urduhack/urduhack.com/_posts/2020-01-14-UrduHack-nlp-library.md

 problems like Sentiment Analysis or Document Classification etc. It's under development currently and we are working daily to make this a full-fledged NLP library for Urdu.
 You can easily get the idea about the tasks we are working on by visiting the given links.
-We will be using TensorFlow v2 in our upcoming modules.

 ### Machine Learning models supported by urduhack: